 Former vice chairman of Procter & Gamble

-An advocate is someone who will campaign on your behalf, champion your cause, and help improve others’ perception of you.
+A job advocate is someone who will campaign on your behalf, champion your cause, and help improve others’ perception of you.
 Think about who might be willing to speak up on your behalf and tell people what a great job you are doing.
 Your boss is an obvious choice since he or she looks good when you do, but other employees can be great advocates as well.

 You might be thinking why do I need someone to advocate for me in the first place?
 Having an advocate can be an influential move to increase your value and help you up the company ladder.
-An advocate voices your strong points and supports your cause, essentially perking up your reputation and making you look good in front of others.
+A job advocate voices your strong points and supports your cause, essentially perking up your reputation and making you look good in front of others.
 If you’re updating your resume to ask for a promotion, having an advocate to put in a positive word for you can help immensely.

 So how exactly do you find an advocate?